chimericdream/worldofpannotia.com/src/_epic_prestige_classes/agent-retriever.md

       - name: "Uncanny Location"
         type: "Sp"
         desc: |
-          When a agent retriever spends one day attuning him or herself to a person or object he or she is seeking, he or she automatically determines that person's or item's location as the _discern location_ spell.
+          When a agent retriever spends one day attuning him or herself to a person or object he or she is seeking, he or she automatically determines that person's or item's location as the {% spell_link discern-location %} spell.
 Once he or she has established a sense of the location, the agent retriever can maintain this uncanny link even if the target moves, but only so long as he or she hunts down this person or item to the exclusion of all other pursuits.
 If he or she ever turns aside to undertake a second pursuit, the _uncanny location_ ends, and the agent retriever must spend another day to reattune him or herself to the target.
       - name: "Tracking Bonus"
         type: "Ex"
         desc: |